lizmat/articles/5to6-phasers.md

 No need for a block
 -------------------
-Most phasers in Perl 6 do not have to be a Block (aka, followed by code between curly braces), but they can also consist of a single statement *without* any curly braces.
+Most phasers in Perl 6 do not have to be a Block (aka, followed by code between curly braces).
+They can also consist of a single statement *without* any curly braces.
 This means that if you've written in Perl 5:

     # Perl 5
-    # need to define lexical outside of BEGIN scope,
+    # need to define lexical outside of BEGIN scope
     my $foo;
     # otherwise it won't be known in the rest of the code
     BEGIN { $foo = %*ENV<FOO> // 42 }